Andrej123456789/uno/README.md

 2. Install `json-c` library
     - Debian based distos: `apt-get install libjson-c-dev`
     - Arch based distos: `pacman -S json-c`
+    - Distors which use `yum` package manager: `yum install json-c-devel`
 2. Go to `src` folder/directory and type in your terminal (emulator) `make` and then if you want run from `Makefile` (be aware that by default will load default config file) type in your terminal (emulator) `make run`.
 3. To clean `*.o`, simply type in your terminal (emulator) `make clean`.